mathieucarbou/license-maven-plugin/README.md

-#summary How to use maven-license-plugin
+#summary How to use license-maven-plugin
 <wiki:toc max_depth="2" />
-= maven-license-plugin configuration reference =
+= license-maven-plugin configuration reference =

-See [Configuration the maven-license-plugin configuration reference wiki page] to have for information about all the possible configuration options of this plugin !
+See [Configuration the license-maven-plugin configuration reference wiki page] to have for information about all the possible configuration options of this plugin !

 = STEP 1: Set Maven 2 repository =

-*maven-license-plugin is available in Maven Central Repo at http://repo1.maven.org/maven2/com/mycila/maven-license-plugin/ *
+*license-maven-plugin is available in Maven Central Repo at http://repo1.maven.org/maven2/com/mycila/license-maven-plugin/ *

 *to get the really latest releases and snapshots*